Snow Camping and Winter Skills Course

 The Donner Party would have loved this 2-day course!
 Raise your mountain awareness, snow travel, and winter survival skills in the high mountain environment.

 This program has a minimum of 2 to run on listed dates at this promotional price.
 Maximum guiding ratio is 6:1.
-If you would like to schedule this course on a custom private basis, click HERE for details.

 Camping in the winter is a beautiful experience!
 The snowflakes hitting the tent, the steam from a hot brew, the mountain light at it’s finest hue, and the rugged solitude that is the mountains in winter.
 This course is a great introduction to learning to lead your own incredible winter outings.
 It is also recommended for winter day trippers who are not sure how they would survive if someone gets injured and the group is forced to spend an uncomfortable night in the backcountry.
 Our guides teach you how to go light without compromising safety, winter navigation skills, how to build and sleep in a snow shelter, what to eat and how to cook it, and (most importantly) how to stay warm, dry, and comfortable in any conditions!
 On this two-day course, touring skis with skins or snowshoes work great, along with adequate compatible winter footwear.
 These skills are critical for any winter hiker, backcountry skier/snowboarder, or budding alpinist!